Moniepoint, Kuda and Others are Facing Regulatory Issues

 The CBN has raised questions covering the AML and KYC compliance practices of the mobile money operator’s colossal agent network.

-Moniepoint uses an agent network for cash-in, cash-out transactions, and other coverage under its A2F license.
+Moniepoint uses an agent network for cash-in, and cash-out transactions, and other coverage under its A2F license.

-The numbers of agents, combined with an expectation of client anonymity during transactions, induce AML and TF concerns.
+The number of agents, combined with an expectation of client anonymity during transactions, induces AML and TF concerns.

 It is possible that CBN plans to enforce strict verification rules when bringing in new agents or clients.